turp/workshop.intro-to-copilot/README.md

 **Faster iteration:**
 - Keep your prompts concise but complete
-- Use Ask mode for quick questions to avoid Agent overhead
+- Use chat for quick questions; use agents for complex tasks
 - Build a prompt library to avoid retyping
 - Use keyboard shortcuts for Copilot in your IDE
+- Use inline chat (`Ctrl+I`) for quick edits without leaving your file

 **Better results:**
 - Reference files explicitly: "In UserService.js, add a method..."